H3Art-q/H3Art-q.github.io/content/authors/admin/_index.md

   - name: Chinese (Teochew)
     percent: 100
   - name: Chinese (Cantonese)
-    percent: 70
+    percent: 60
   - name: English
-    percent: 70
+    percent: 60

 ---

 ## About Me

 Yuqin Hong is an undergraduate student pursuing bachelor of engineering degree in computer science and technology at Jinan University.
-He is doing a research internship in Professor [Yuxia Sun](https://www.scholat.com/yxsun)'s research group and is also looking for admission to postgraduate studies.
+He has participated in a series of software security research in [Yuxia Sun](https://www.scholat.com/yxsun)'s research group.
+He will soon become a master's student in artificial intelligence at Jinan University.